Pipes

 # result: (7, 8, 9)

-Syntax pipe:
+Syntax pipe

-pipe allows you to wrap a to pipe to a specific element point.
+pipe to a specific element point.
 Thus you can wrap multiple elements instead of just one.
-You can think of pipe as being a ( and a to being a ).
+You can think of pipe

 The following examples are valid: